SciencesPo/WebPo/README.rst

 gooThon
 =======

-The purpose of this project is to get all files from a given Google drive folder and transform them into html files.
+The purpose of this project is :
+* get all files from a given Google drive folder
+* transform them into html files
+* pass them to pelican
+* make pelican transform them into Sciences Po web pages
+* publish the static web pages on a webserver